ahtngl/project_2209/README.md

 # Classification of Hemotogons and Neoplastic B Lymphoblasts through Computational Analysis of Immunophenotypic Data

 ## Definitions
-Mature B Lymphocte : plays role in adaptive immunity , produced in bone marrow , overproduction can be seen in children that is known as 'hematogone hyperplasia'.
+**Mature B Lymphocte** - produced in bone marrow , overproduction can be seen in children that is known as **hematogone hyperplasia**

-Hematogone : what a cell that originates from stem cell of bone marrow (HSC) is called until it becomes a mature B lymphocte.
+**Hematogone** - what a cell that originates from stem cell of bone marrow (HSC) is called until it becomes a mature B lymphocte

-Neoplastic B Lymphocte : abnormal proliferation of cells that originate from HSC that show distict immunophenotypic characteristic that is close to healthy hematogones.
+**Neoplastic B Lymphocyte** - an abnormal cell that originates from HSC that show distict , aberrant immunophenotypic characteristic

 ## The Problem
-Hematogons (HGs) are immature B lineage cells that show similar immunophenotypic characteristics to neoplastic B lineage lymphoblasts.
+**Hematogons** (HGs) are immature B lineage cells that show similar immunophenotypic characteristics to neoplastic B lineage lymphoblasts.

-Hematogon hyperplasia ( can be seen in children and after chemotherapy ) could be misinterpreted as B-ALL.
+**Hematogon hyperplasia** ( can be seen in children and after chemotherapy ) could be misinterpreted as B cell acute lymphoblastic leukaemia (B-ALL).

 Differentiating these two entities is essential for accurate B-ALL monitoring but often cannot be done.

 ## The Solution